 - The angular and supramarginal gyrus serve as a "reading integrator" a conductor of sorts, linking the different parts of the brain together to execute the action of reading.
 These areas of the brain connect the letters c, a, and t to the word cat that we can then read aloud.

-Independent research conducted at Stanford in 2003 and Harvard in 2007 demonstrated that Fast ForWord creates physical changes in the brain as it builds new connections and strengthens the neural pathways, specifically in the areas of reading.
+Independent research conducted at Stanford and Harvard demonstrated that Fast ForWord creates physical changes in the brain as it builds new connections and strengthens the neural pathways, specifically in the areas of reading.
 After just eight weeks of use, weak readers developed the brain activity patterns that resemble those of strong readers.
 And, as brain patterns changed, significant improvements for word reading, decoding, reading comprehension and language functions were also observed.

 It’s never too early to set a child on the pathway to becoming a strong reader.
 And it’s never too late to help a struggling reader strengthen his or her brain to read more successfully and with greater enjoyment.